kevinashworth/new-aws-kevinashworth-com/src/content/post/2022/2022-05-24-tooltip-at-cursor.md

 ## Material UI V5 Tooltip

 With [Material UI V5](https://mui.com/), the Popper.js library has been updated to [V2](https://popper.js.org/docs/v2/).
-It has a `followCursor` option availabe, so all we need to do here is figure out the offset that we want.
+It has a `followCursor` option available, so all we need to do here is figure out the offset that we want.

 ```javascript
 <Tooltip